 For practical purposes you should think in terms of there being no effective appeal.
 (Sometimes —rarely— a visit by a student to the department chair can help in getting the faculty member to reconsider.
 UCSD's college provosts are virtually never effective in this.)

 The student-conduct violation is more complex.
 At UCSD, as at most universities, undergraduate "academic integrity" procedures provide that, if you are accused of cheating, then (as with sexual harassment) the evidence adduced does not have to remove all doubt.
 If you have a formal hearing, the hearing board will work under a "51% probability" rule.
 So if the board is "51% convinced" that you are guilty, then you are judged guilty and are subject to penalties.
 (The severity of your offense is often ignored; the issue is merely whether there was an offense.
 It is reminiscent of the unfortunate "three-strikes" laws in some states that can lock a person away for stealing a loaf of bread if it happens to be his third loaf.)

 Theoretically of course you can hire a lawyer and try to sue anybody at any time for anything.
-However, I know of no instance in which an external civil court has agreed to accept a case brought by a student against a university to change a grade or to correct a putatively false charge of academic dishonesty.
+However, it is rare that an external civil court agrees to accept a case brought by a student against a university to change a grade or to correct a putatively false charge of academic dishonesty.
 Furthermore, court cases can last longer than it takes to get a college degree.
 (One such case at UCSD went on for five years, ending indecisively in San Diego Superior Court long after the student had been expelled and a key witness had graduated.)

 In sum, undergraduates have virtually no truly effective appeal against false charges of cheating.
 Your most effective defense is to avoid even the slightest appearance of cheating.
 And that brings us to the next topic: What do professors think cheating looks like?